• In order to improve your experience on our website, we use functionally necessary session cookies, but no advertising or social media cookies.

 Molybdenum mining & processing

-Molybdenum mining and processing techniques have been improved continuously since the first mine was started at Climax near Leadville, Colorado in 1916.
+Molybdenum mining and processing techniques have improved continuously since mining started at Climax near Leadville, Colorado in 1916.

 Mining and processing plants are operated with minimum emissions under stringent environmental protection regulations.